AshridgeTechnologies/elemento/stories/Backlog.md

 - Check for dodgy RegExp - see https://www.sonarsource.com/blog/vulnerable-regular-expressions-javascript
 - Remove Download from GitHub to new directory
 - Remove window.setProject/getProject - replace with OPFS?
-- Replace FirebasePublish with a Tool, remove actionDefs, project passed to PropertyEditor
 - Builder/runner:
   - Generator does not hard code runner location
   - ProjectBuilder only writes updated files